Ménage à trois: Terminology

-This relationship type has elements of bisexuality involved, but usually at least one of the participants is heterosexual.
-Because this term is sometimes interchangeably used for a threesome, which solely refers to a sexual experience involving three people, it can sometimes be misrepresented as some type of perversion or casual encounter.
+This relationship type usually has elements of bisexuality involved, but occasionally at least one of the participants is heterosexual, homosexual or asexual.
+Because this term is sometimes interchangeably used for a threesome, which solely refers to a sexual experience involving three people, it can sometimes be misrepresented as some type of casual encounter.
 However, the ménage à trois is a specific type of committed relationship, in which vows are often made.
-It doesn't apply to all polyamorous relationships with three individuals, since polyamory can have many different forms.
+It does not apply to all polyamorous relationships with three individuals, since polyamory can have many different forms.

-The topic sometimes overlaps seemingly opposing concepts such as Christian feminism and Lesbian feminism.
-These ideas were explored by film maker Angel Robinson in her film Professor Marston and the Wonder Women through the love story of historical couple William Moulton Marston and Elizabeth Holloway Marston with their research assistant Olive Byrne.
+The topic sometimes overlaps seemingly opposing concepts such as Christian feminism and lesbian feminism.
+These ideas were explored by film maker Angela Robinson in her film Professor Marston and the Wonder Women through the love story of historical couple William Moulton Marston and Elizabeth Holloway Marston with their research assistant Olive Byrne.

 Both the term and way of life have become a topic of discussion in areas associated with Christendom and Romance languages.